storyprotocol/documentation/docs/Story Network (L1)/tokenomics-staking.md

 After the staking period ends, users can choose not to unstake.
 In this case, they will continue earning the same reward rate based on the reward rate of the corresponding staking period until they unstake manually.
 They can unstake at any time after the staking period ends.
 For example, if the 1-year staking period’s reward rate is 0.02% per block, after staking for 1 year, users can still earn 0.02% per block of the reward until they unstake.

+## Decimal for stake amounts

+The decimal for stake operations (stake, unstake, redelegate, etc.) is 9.
+If a user specifies a smaller value, the dust will be refunded back to the users.
+Or if there is no token transfer involved, the specified value will be rounded down to 9 decimals.

 # Staking Operations

 ## Create validator